 We believe that violence and abuse are frequently about the misuse of power.
 Exerting power over another person is about feeling dominant or powerful at the expense of someone else, by hurting, controlling, manipulating, threatening or forcing your will on someone else.

 Abuse can feel lonely, isolating, crazy-making, embarrassing and frightening.
 You might think and have been told you are to blame or caused the problem.
 You have probably tried ways to manage the problem.
 Abuse may not be happening all the time.
 Abuse is never okay, no one has the right to hurt you.
 You deserve to feel loved, respected and comfortable in your relationships.

 If you want to talk about what ishappening in your own situation we arehere to listen and help you sort out whatyour response will be.
-Call 250 – 748 – 8544.

 Protection planning is very important, since leaving a relationship can sometimes lead the abuser to become more dangerous because he sees control over his victim disappearing.
 If you feel that you are at risk of violence by your partner, we strongly advise you to develop a personalized safety plan as a first step in protecting yourself and your children.